f0rbit/go-drizzle-minio-api-example/database/readme.md

 - `bun reset` resets the migrations tracking
 - `bun generate` generates sql documents for migrations
 - `bun migrate` applies the migrations to the database
+- `bun migrate:test` applies migrations to the test database

 ### todo
 this project needs to be .env-ified, for now just uses standard user:password combinations